mehraG/Library-Management-Python/README.md

 ## Project Setup
 Go through [this](https://www.youtube.com/watch?v=u96rVINbAUI "How To Install MySQL (Server and Workbench)") video.
-He has shown how to install MySQL Server and MySQL Workbench **but didn't install Connector/Python so add this yourself.**(You will understand ones you see the video)<br>
+He has shown how to install MySQL Server and MySQL Workbench **but he didn't install Connector/Python so you have to add this yourself.**(You will understand ones you see the video)<br>
 Also set the **password to `mysql`.** Since, this is the password used in the code.
 <br>
 If you followed the video you should be able to run SQL Queries.
 Execute these Queries.